Fort Rock, Oregon: Community

 The Fort Rock community is located approximately 1 mile southeast of Fort Rock State Natural Area.

 Fort Rock had a general store that was in operation since the early 1900s.
 The store, which also included a gas station, closed in May 2013.
 As of September 2014, the Oregon Department of Environmental Quality had entered into a prospective purchaser agreement to reopen the store after performing needed underground storage tank (UST) cleanup.
 The store has reopened as of 2017.

-Fort Rock also has a community church, a Grange hall, a restaurant and a tavern.
+Fort Rock also has a community church, a Grange hall, a restaurant, a tavern, and a cemetery.

 The Rock View Apartments burned down in 2012; the land on which the apartments was located was owned by the Fort Rock Care Center, which planned to donate it to the Fort Rock Historical Society in 2013.
 The senior apartments were only six years old when they burned.

 Today, the Fort Rock community is supported by alfalfa farming, cattle ranching, and tourism.
 As of 2023, the town’s population was estimated to be 134 people.